mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 We've prepared a blueprint project that helps you to skip a few manual steps like cloning dapr repository and adding the required libraries.
 Get started by downloading and unzipping it using the following <a href="/code/dotnet-memstore.zip">link</a>.

-This template contains all the required changes to start developing a gRPC-based component from scratch, including protobuf definitions and an unimplemented InMemory StateStore that we're going to implement.
+This template contains all the required changes to start developing a gRPC-based component from scratch, including protobuf definitions and an unimplemented InMemory StateStore that you are going to implement.

 ### Step 3: Building and running